 Photo courtesy of Malikualli Ecotourism Center

-In the Magical Village of Malinalco in the State of Mexico, you will find the Malikualli Ecotourism Center, a perfect option to mix history and nature with spaces such as the Dr. Luis Mario Schneider University Museum and the 16th-century Augustinus Former Convent that combine tradition, religion, botany and art in one place.
-In addition, here you are given the option to choose packages with different activities ranging from exploring archaeological areas to extreme sports.
+In the Magical Town of Malinalco in the State of Mexico, you will find the Malikualli Ecotourism Center, a perfect option to mix history and nature with spaces such as the Dr. Luis Mario Schneider University Museum and the former Augustinian Convent from the 16th century that combine tradition, religion, botany and art in one place.
+In addition, here you have the option of choosing packages with different activities ranging from visiting archaeological sites to extreme sports.

 How much? $150 per person per night.